North Korea travel advice

 Even if you meet all entry requirements, you may be arbitrarily arrested and/or detained at your point of entry.

-If you are a Korean citizen or have family ties with North Korea, you should carefully consider your decision to visit.
-Authorities periodically subject dual citizens and children of former Koreans to certain laws and obligations.
+If you also have South Korean citizenship, family ties to North Korea, or Korean heritage, you should carefully consider your decision to visit North Korea.
+Authorities periodically subject dual citizens and children of former Korean citizens to certain laws and obligations.

-Canadians who also have South Korean citizenship must obtain approval from South Korean authorities for travel to North Korea.
-For more information, contact the Embassy of Canada to the Republic of Korea in Seoul, South Korea.
+Canadians with South Korean citizenship must obtain approval from South Korean authorities for travel to North Korea.
+For more information, contact the Embassy of Canada to the Republic of Korea, in Seoul.

 Unauthorized points of entry

-Foreigners have been detained, and in one instance shot, for entering the country at unauthorized points.
+Foreigners have been detained, injured, or killed for entering the country through unauthorized entry points.
 Ensure that you stay within permitted zones and strictly follow North Korea’s procedures and protocols.

 Children and travel